mmcg/tsla-grid-sim/tsla-grid.md

-Our filtering strategy discarded 11 days of UK data near Christmas 2021 - because the average capacity factors for wind and solar were both under 2% for that period and for 10 days before and after.
+Our filtering strategy discarded 11 days of UK data near Christmas 2021 - because the average capacity factors for wind or solar were under 2% for that period and for
+10 days before and after.
 This probably isn't bad data - Christmas seems to be problematic for UK renewables.
-Disabling the filtering raises the UK storage estimate by 5 hours (to 30.9).
+Disabling the filtering raises the UK storage estimate to 25.4 hours.
+Similarly, `MIDA` goes to 34.1 hours.

 We also gave up on 5 files - all in the US Eastern region (these had less than a year and a half of data left after filtering